-The consistency of taxes
+The Consistency of Taxes

 GST has removed the multiple taxes by the introduction of a single tax regime.
 The GST tax rate lies in the bracket of 16% to 18%.
 This will help attract more tourists to our country.

 With the new reform in GST, now a state with property lying in its territory has the right to collect the revenues generated in the form of taxes.
-For example, the UP government will have the share in the revenue generated as taxes on the property i.e. The Taj Mahal of India, located in its territory.
+For example, the UP government will have them share in the revenue generated as taxes on the property i.e. The Taj Mahal of India, located in its territory.

 Earlier, the government was charging a local luxury tax on hotels and VAT on the food served.
 And the union government was taking all the revenue generated through these taxes.

 But after the introduction of GST, states are generating their revenues through SGST (State Goods and Service tax).
 And it varies as per the number of tourist places, hotels & restaurants for the tourists, a state has.